BoeJaker/Docker-MediaServer/README.md

 ![](./resorces/qbittorrent.jpg)

 Torrent manager with web UI and VPN and internet kill switch.
 This implementation of qBittorrent enhances the popular torrent manager with a web UI, offering a seamless and user-friendly experience.

 Built upon the foundation of qBittorrent, a bittorrent client programmed in C++/Qt that utilizes libtorrent (also known as libtorrent-rasterbar) by Arvid Norberg, this implementation stands out by integrating a VPN service with support for both WireGuard and OpenVPN.
 This addition provides an extra layer of privacy and security for your torrenting activities.
-In addition to its robust functionality, this version of qBittorrent retains the qualities that make it a compelling alternative to other bittorrent clients, such as speed, stability, Unicode support, and a wide range of features.

 With this implementation, you can enjoy the benefits of a powerful torrent manager while maintaining your online privacy and security through the seamless integration of the VPN service.

 [qbittorrentvpn - DyonR](https://github.com/DyonR/docker-qbittorrentvpn)